 Bachelor thesis (2009): Reconstruction of depth information from images for visualization of architectural models

 In this bachelor thesis a novel shape-from-shading technique called Depth Hallucination is presented.
 It’s supposed to make extracting depth information from 3D surfaces as easy as taking two pictures with a digital camera: one with flash and one without.
 The resulting depth maps are then used to visualize the facades of architectural models.
 To overcome certain limitations of the Depth Hallucination technique, graph cut image segmentation is used to exclude certain regions from the hallucination process.

 Most of the source code below was put into the public domain by releasing it under the Creative Commons’ CC0 license.
 Please check the

 LICENSE.txt file in the repositories for more information.
-A short summary of the CC0 license follows:
+Here is a summary of the CC0 license: